Paul Octave Hébert: Early life

-Mexican–American War

 Paul Hébert graduated top of his class from West Point in 1840.

-On March 3, 1847, Hébert accepted a commission as a lieutenant colonel of the U.S. 3rd Infantry Regiment, and then on April 9, 1847, he was transferred to the U.S. 14th Infantry Regiment.
+Hébert accepted a commission as a lieutenant colonel of the U.S. 3rd Infantry Regiment, and then on April 9, 1847, he was transferred to the U.S. 14th Infantry Regiment.
 As a lieutenant colonel of the U.S. 14th Infantry Regiment he fought at Contreras, Churubusco, Molino del Rey, Chapultepec and Mexico City.
 At Molino del Rey he was honored by General Winfield Scott and was brevetted a colonel for bravery.
 He was cited for gallantry at Chapultepec and Mexico City.
 Discharged on July 25, 1848, in New Orleans, Colonel Hébert entered politics.

 Political career

 He ran as a Democrat for the State Senate in 1849.
 He lost the election by nine votes.
 Following this he returned to his sugar plantation in Iberville.
 In 1851, Governor Joseph Marshall Walker appointed Hébert a delegate to the Industrial Exhibition in London.

 The next year, a division among Iberville Parish Whigs gave him a seat at the 1852 Louisiana Constitutional Convention which adopted a new state constitution that was strongly pro-Whig.
 As a result, Governor Walker resigned early and an election was called.
 Since John Slidell, the leader of one faction of Louisiana Democrats was focusing on his campaign for the U.S. Senate, the Democrats turned to Hébert as their nominee for governor.
 He campaigned against some features of the new constitution, called for internal improvements, reform of the state militia, a banking system by general laws and redemption in specie of all paper money.
 Running against Judge Bordelon, a Whig from St. Landry Parish, Hébert garnered 17,334 votes to Bordelon's 15,781.